SeanSo-hub/socmed_poster/README.md

 3. **Use the interface**:
    - Check that the connection status shows "Connected to Facebook"
+   - Select post type: Text, Photo, or Video
-   - Type your message in the text area
-   - Optionally add a link
+   - For text posts: Type your message and optionally add a link
+   - For photo posts: Select an image file and add an optional caption
+   - For video posts: Select a video file and add an optional description
+   - Preview your media before posting
    - Click "Post to Facebook"
    - Check your Facebook page to see the post